-If you are already familiar with a Power of Attorney form Florida then we continue the discussion to say that among the differing types of power of attorney documents that can be created between two parties, the Durable Power of Attorney form Florida is the most commonly used and most powerful.
-A durable POA is actually a general power of attorney form Florida (like a Medical Power of Attorney form Florida) that contains a special “durability” provision.
+If you are already familiar with a general power of attorney form, we continue the discussion to say that among the different types of power of attorney documents that can be created between two parties, the Florida durable power of attorney form is the most commonly used and most powerful.
+A durable POA is a general power of attorney that contains a special “durability” clause.

-The various other POA agreements are considered to be a Nondurable Power of Attorney form Florida which means they become ineffective at the time of the grantor’s incapacitation or death and they are usually less sweeping in scope of authority.
-The durable POA has been specifically designed for this type of case.
+The various other POA agreements are considered a Nondurable Power of Attorney, which means they become ineffective in case of the grantor’s incapacitation or death.
+They are usually less sweeping in the scope of authority.
+The durable POA has explicitly been intended for this type of case.

-Commonly, a durable power of attorney agreement Florida would be to prepare a Medical Power of Attorney form Florida for the possibility that you might become physically incapacitated or mentally incompetent due to an accident or chance of serious illness (like beginning chemotherapy or traveling to a harsh climate for instance) so in this regard, it has to be “durable” and be effective past your incapacitation to be of any use.
+Commonly, a durable power of attorney agreement would be to prepare a Medical Power of Attorney for the possibility that you might become physically incapacitated or mentally incompetent due to an accident or chance of serious illness (like beginning chemotherapy or traveling to a harsh climate, for instance) so in this regard, it has to be “durable” and be effective past your incapacitation to be of any use.

-What many people do not understand about power of attorney documents is that you do not have to choose a lawyer to be your agent.
-In fact a lawyer does not even have to be present at signing or execution of the document (only a registered notary does).
-It is worth noting however that the person you select to act on your behalf is a person that you trust implicitly.
+Many people do not understand the power of attorney documents because you do not have to choose a lawyer to be your agent.
+A lawyer does not even have to be present at the signing or execution of the document (only a registered notary does).
+However, it is worth noting that the person you select to act on your behalf is a person you trust implicitly.

-You can make the Power of Attorney form broad to encompass everything or with a Limited Power of Attorney form Florida you can make it so specific the agent can only pick up your postal mail (for example).
+You can make the Power of Attorney form broad to encompass everything, or with a Florida Limited Power of Attorney, you can make it so that specific the agent can only pick up your postal mail (for example).

 An attorney-in-fact (agent) in Florida is only held responsible for intentional misconduct, not for bad decisions.

 After 2011, the State of Florida enacted even more safeguards for the grantor of the POA agreement.
 For one, they abolished the Springing Power of Attorney document.
-Also, remember there is often no financial or other form of reward for acting as an agent on your behalf to stem misconduct and since you are often associated with the agent in some personal fashion this is rarely the case.
-A healthcare power of attorney can make decisions regarding your life extending procedures while at the same time have no decision making powers over your financial arrangements.
-An estate power of attorney can access all of your personal and business accounts (even your safe deposit box) on your behalf and yet have no say over your well being.
+Also, remember there is often no financial or any other type of reward for acting as an agent on your behalf to stem misconduct.
+Since you are often associated with the agent in some personal fashion, this is rarely the case.
+A healthcare power of attorney representative can make decisions regarding your life-extending procedures while having no decision-making powers over your financial arrangements.
+An estate power of attorney agent can access all of your personal and business accounts (even your safe deposit box) on your behalf and yet have no say over your well-being.

-How the 2011 Legal Changes Affect Your Durable Power of Attorney form Florida Documents
+How the 2011 Legal Changes Affect Your Durable Power of Attorney form in Florida

-The durable power of attorney Florida state specific version changed as of October first, 2011.
-Due to the changes in the law, a POA signed and executed prior to October 1, 2011 may or may not be enforceable.
+The durable power of attorney Florida state-specific version changed as of October 1, 2011.
+Due to the changes in the law, a POA signed and executed before October 1, 2011, may or may not be enforceable.
 What does the new law say, and how does it affect durable power of attorney documents written or executed in Florida?

-Florida’s legal changes that went into effect on 10/1/2011 state that form signed before this date is legally valid but does not take effect until a physician certifies that the principal is actually disabled.
+Florida’s legal changes that went into effect on 10/1/2011 state that POA forms signed before this date are legally valid but do not come into effect until a physician certifies that the principal is disabled.
 The October 1, 2011 law makes all durable power of attorney forms signed after this date immediate.
-Springing durable POA documents thus became invalid and not legally enforceable if signed after 10/1/2011.
+Springing POA documents thus became invalid and not legally enforceable if signed after 10/1/2011.
 While older POA forms are still valid, additional controls prevent their abuse while new ones are no longer allowed.
-Using a FL durable POA agreement ensures that the document is valid under current law.
+Using a Florida durable POA agreement ensures that the document is valid under current law.

-The durable power of attorney Florida state specific version Florida state specific version must reference section 709.2208(1) of Florida statutes to allow the agent to perform banking transactions for the principal.
+The durable power of attorney state-specific version must reference section 709.2208(1) of Florida statutes to allow the agent to perform banking transactions for the principal.
 The POA form should reference Florida statute section 709.08(2) for someone to be allowed to conduct investment transactions for the principal.

-The 2011 law change made photo copies of durable power of attorney forms as valid as the original form.
-This does add an extra layer of diligence when you want to revoke a POA, since you have to find and destroy all copies of the document in addition to the original one.
-List all locations where the Florida durable POA form is kept to aid in its retrieval if you want to revoke it later.
+The 2011 law made photocopies of durable power of attorney forms as valid as the original form.
+This does add an extra layer of diligence when you want to revoke a POA since you have to find and destroy all copies of the document in addition to the original one.
+List all locations where your Florida durable POA form is kept to aid in its retrieval if you want to revoke it later.
 If you move to Florida while acting as an agent on behalf of someone else, you will want to speak with an attorney to verify its validity.

-A POA form created and signed in a state other than Florida (like a Durable Power of Attorney form Texas or a Durable Power of Attorney form Georgia) can still be used if properly executed per that state’s laws.
+A POA form created and signed in a state other than Florida can still be used if executed properly per that state’s laws.
 However, its execution will be subject to Florida law under the Power of Attorney Act of Florida.
-If you have moved to Florida and are of sound mind, it is best to draft a new Durable Power of Attorney form Florida that you know will be 100% valid in the state of Florida.
+If you have moved to Florida and are of sound mind, it is best to draft a new Durable Power of Attorney form that you know will be 100% valid.